24 young nurses celebrate their graduation - 14 remain loyal to the AWO!

 AWO Saarland recently celebrated the successful completion of its newest training class.
 In the festive setting of the Saarland Chamber of Crafts, 24 young people successfully completed their training as nursing specialists.
 Of these graduates, 18 managed to pass the exam, which corresponds to a remarkable success rate of 75 percent.
 AWO state manager Andreas Jodko praised the graduates' achievements and highlighted the special challenges of generalist training, which focuses not only on care but also on people's dignity.
 This means that these participants are ideally prepared for the diverse requirements in care, which are in demand more than ever.

-Of the 18, registered nursing staff, 14 have continued their way to the AWO and are now working in the stations where they were able to gain practical experience during their training.
-Many of them find great joy and fulfillment in their work, which is also reflected in the experience reports of the trainees: Young people like the 23-year-old Bashir Rahimi from Afghanistan and the 43-year-old Sandra, a mother of three children, have found their passion in care and report enthusiastically about their experiences.
-The offer of the AWO Saarland not only includes training as a nurse, but also professions in social work such as educators and healing education nurse.
+Of the 18 qualified nursing staff, 14 continued their path at AWO and now work in the wards where they were able to gain practical experience during their training.
+Many of them find great joy and fulfillment in their work, which is also reflected in the trainees' reports of their experiences: Young people like 23-year-old Bashir Rahimi from Afghanistan and 43-year-old Sandra, a mother of three children, have found their passion in nursing and enthusiastically report on their experiences.
+AWO Saarland's offering includes not only training to become a nursing specialist, but also careers in social work such as educators and curative education nurses.

 Training at AWO: Opportunities for everyone

-The AWO Akademie Saar offers a comprehensive training platform that relies on modern teaching methods and individual support.
-As the AWO Akademie Saar reports, the focus is on generalist training as a nursing specialist or nursing specialist.
-This not only conveys well -founded knowledge, but also practical skills in order to be able to offer people of all ages high -quality care.
-The training consists of a mix of theoretical teaching units and practical missions in various care facilities, including hospitals and outpatient services.
+The AWO Academy Saar offers a comprehensive training platform that relies on modern teaching methods and individual support.
+As the AWO Academy Saar reports, the focus is on general training to become a nursing specialist.
+This not only provides in-depth knowledge, but also practical skills in order to be able to offer high-quality care to people of all ages.
+The training consists of a mix of theoretical lessons and practical placements in various care facilities, including hospitals and outpatient services.

 The training allowance is attractive and includes surcharges for Sundays and public holidays as well as a special annual payment.
 Chances of being hired are high after successful completion of training.
 With a collective agreement, additional benefits and offers for further training, AWO Saarland is one of the largest employers in the region and offers motivated young people numerous prospects for their future.